tigerbeetle/tigerbeetle/docs/concepts/safety.md

 that guarantees correct, automatic failover.
 It's worth emphasizing that consensus proper needs only be engaged during actual failover.
-During the normal operation, the cost of consensus is just the cost of replication, which is further minimized because of [batching](./performance.md#batching-batching-batching), tail latency tolerance and pipelining.
+During the normal operation, the cost of consensus is just the cost of replication, which is further minimized because of [batching](./performance.md#batching-batching-batching), tail latency tolerance, and pipelining.

 TigerBeetle does not depend on synchronized system clocks, does not use leader leases, and **performs leader-based timestamping** so that your application can deal only with safe relative